just-ai/jaicf-kotlin/channels/alexa/README.md

 Create new custom skill and setup a **HTTPS Endpoint** on the Build tab using your public URL of the webhook.
 _Select "My development endpoint is a sub-domain of a domain that has a wildcard certificate from a certificate authority" in the drop-down list._

+You can obtain a public URL of your webhook using [ngrok](https://ngrok.com) for example.

 #### 6. Provide custom intents